Approval Criteria and Documentation Need to Show How Spending Furthers Medicaid Objectives

-Comments: As of February 2018 , the Department of Health and Human Services (HHS) had taken some steps to issue criteria for assessing whether section 1115 expenditure authorities are likely to promote Medicaid objectives.
-In August 2015, HHS posted on its website four general criteria it said were used to determine whether a demonstration meets Medicaid program objectives.
-However, GAO found that the general criteria were not sufficiently specific to allow a clear understanding of what HHS considers to be approvable for Medicaid purposes.
-Further, HHS later changed its website, such that as of February 2018, it no longer explicitly describes the criteria HHS uses to assess whether Medicaid program objectives are being met.
-The website instead invites states to propose reforms that build on lessons from past demonstrations or that reflect new approaches designed to promote Medicaid objectives and lists six broad areas of reforms designed to meet Medicaid objectives, including for example, advancing innovative delivery system and payment models and promoting efficiencies.
-In view of these changes, we maintain that clearly articulated and more specific criteria are still needed to help states, policymakers, and other stakeholders understand the bases for CMS's assessments of when demonstrations promote Medicaid objectives and therefore what is approvable for Medicaid purposes.
-Until these issues are resolved, the rationale for the agency's approvals of expenditure authorities, which can amount to billions of dollars in federal spending, will not be transparent.
+Comments: The Department of Health and Human Services (HHS) partially concurred with this recommendation and took some steps to issue the recommended criteria; however, the criteria did not resolve the problems GAO identified.
+Specifically, HHS issued general criteria for assessing whether Medicaid section 1115 demonstration expenditure authorities are likely to promote Medicaid objectives and posted the criteria to its website in August 2015.
+GAO found that the general criteria were not sufficiently specific to allow a clear understanding of what HHS considers to be approvable for Medicaid purposes.
+HHS later removed these criteria from its website.
+As of December 2018, the agency's website lists six broad areas, that according to agency officials, indicate the types of reforms that HHS encourages states to consider.
+For example, these reforms include advancing innovative delivery system and payment models and promoting efficiencies.
+However, according to agency officials, the areas cited are not criteria for what the agency would have approved under demonstrations and therefore do not implement GAO's recommendation.
+GAO maintains that states and other stakeholders need specific criteria regarding what the agency considers to be likely to promote Medicaid objectives.
+Until such criteria are issued, the rationale for the agency's approvals of expenditure authorities, which can amount to billions of dollars in federal spending, will not be transparent.
 We will continue to monitor HHS's actions in this area.

 Recommendation: To improve the transparency and accountability of HHS's section 1115 Medicaid demonstration approval process, and to ensure that federal Medicaid funds for the demonstrations do not duplicate other federal funds, the Secretary of Health and Human Services should issue criteria for assessing whether section 1115 expenditure authorities are likely to promote Medicaid objectives.